eveyw/DonorSystem/README.md

 on the simple example in Blackboard.

 Design

 Create two C++ classes, one for Donor objects, and one for a single DonorDatabase object.
-Each C++ class should have an associated .h file and a.cpp file to hold the class definition and member function implementations, respectively.
-File names should match the class names, so you should have DonorDatabase.cpp, DonorDatabase.h, Donor.cpp, and Donor.h.
-Set up makefile to build DonorDatabase.o from the code for the DonorDatabase class, and Donor.o from the code for the Donor class, then link those object code files against a third file that includes your compiled main() program and link everything into a single executable called “Donate”.
+Each C++ class have an associated .h file and a.cpp file to hold the class definition and member function implementations, respectively.
+File names match the class names, we have DonorDatabase.cpp, DonorDatabase.h, Donor.cpp, and Donor.h.
+Set up makefile to build DonorDatabase.o from the code for the DonorDatabase class, and Donor.o from the code for the Donor class, then link those object code files against a third file that includes compiled main() program and link everything into a single executable called “Donate”.